EarthBigData/openSAR/training/INSTALLATION.md

 [https://conda.io/miniconda.html](https://conda.io/miniconda.html)

+**NOTE FOR WINDOWS INSTALLATION:**

+When you run the miniconda installer on windows, you must make choices on whether to add miniconda to the system path and registry.
+We recommend not doing that (unchecking the two boxes), so that you can keep your system clean, like on Mac and Linux.
+To work with conda python, you then fire up a **Anaconda command prompt** window, which adds miniconda to the path.
+From there you can type your conda commands.

+If you don't do this, you can have python conflict problems.

+### Download *openSAR* from Github

+For code management and distributing of our notebooks we use the code management system [git](https://git-scm.com/) and the code repository management platform [github](https://github.com].

+Once you have a git

 ### Creating a new Environment

 To create a new environment use the [conda_ebd.yml](conda_ebd.yml) file available at our github repository at [https://github.com/EarthBigData/openSAR/tree/master/training](https://github.com/EarthBigData/openSAR/tree/master/training).
 On most browsers you can *Right Click*  this link to save the file to your local machine.
 Save or move the file into the same directory path from which you will execute the command below.

-After *miniconda* is installed, ensure that the environment variables are set correctly to execute "conda" and start a new terminal.
-In the new terminal type:
+After *miniconda* is installed, ensure that the environment variables are set correctly to execute "conda" and start a new terminal (Anaconda Command Prompt in WINDOWS).

+    OPTIONAL:
+    you can clone or download the openSAR repository from Earth Big Data which installs the notebooks for testing and the conda_ebd.yml file needed below
+    > cd <YOUR-PATH-TO-GITHUB-REPOSITORIES>
+    > git clone git@github.com:EarthBigData/openSAR.git

+In a new terminal (Anaconda Terminal on Windows) type:

     > conda env create -f conda_ebd.yml